Written by Harry Roberts on CSS Wizardry.

 Despite two formal rounds of performance testing, we’re still unable to capture everything before it goes live.
 Once in production, our site will likely look very different to how it did in our development environment: tag managers have kicked in, your ads are on the site, your analytics package is capturing data, and all third parties are implemented and running.
 You’re out on the world wide web—you have no idea who is turning up to the site, what their context is, what hardware, software, or infrastructure they’re using, or anything.

-Now, we sit back and conduct Passive tests to gather data over time and asses the situation: can we spot patterns?
+Now, we sit back and conduct Passive tests to gather data over time and assess the situation: can we spot patterns?
 Do certain browsers or geographic locales suffer more than others?
 Do changes in performance correlate to changes in business metrics?

 For this, we need to turn to Real User Monitoring (RUM).
 RUM is great for gathering real and historical data, but by this point there is an essence of being a little too late… your performance slowdowns are already live!